AugurProject/augur-walkthrough/trading.md

 *Verify:*
 - [ ] The "Approve Augur" modal displays on the screen

-Click the "Approve" button.

-*Verify:*
-- [ ] You are prompted to sign an approval transaction
+- [ ] You can click "Approve" and sign to successfully approve the transaction.

-Sign the approval transaction.

-*Verify:*
 - [ ] You are prompted to sign the order transaction immediately after signing approval.

 `Note: This is the end of the approval flow, anything below should happen every trade.`